krishnakanthb13/amplenote-plugins/taskmanagerpro/Task Manager Pro.md

 - September 15th, 2024: Added the Trend Feature, Tested, Documentation, all the add-on tasks.

 - October 14th, 2024: The readme content is collapsed in the report by default.
 Moved all the options to `appOptions` which can be called using `ctrl + o / cmd + o` .
 Except `Note!` option still accessible from `noteOptions` `(•••)`.
 Report Header title level change.
 Selection name update - Expanded.

+- November 20th, 2024 - Completed the exporter / extractor of Task Info.

+- November 21st, 2024 - Build a similar summary or report feature to tick tick, with filtering (tags, date, status, priority), and displaying (time, note, priority, content).
+Filter options: Tasks can be filtered by tags, dates (this week, last week, this month, last month, this quarter, last quarter, and completed), status (active, completed, dismissed), and priority (important, urgent).
+Display the tasks split by status, with headers for each status (active, completed, dismissed).
+For "active" tasks, skip those with a "hideUntil" date, for "ended" tasks, skip those with an "endAt" date, and for "no date assigned," skip tasks with no date.
+For "completed" tasks, show the "completedAt" content, and for "dismissed" tasks, show the "dismissedAt" content.
+Priority dots should be displayed at the end, with color choices for combinations of important/urgent tasks (five colors) and for both important and urgent tasks (two colors).

 ---